ErnestThePoet/js-https/README.md

 ## Safety Details

-The AES encryption uses CBC mode with 128-bit keysize.
+The AES encryption uses CBC mode with 128-bit key size.
-The RSA encryption used ECB mode with your given keysize.
-Typically 2048-bit keysize is recommended.
+The RSA encryption used ECB mode with your given key size.
+Typically 2048-bit key size is recommended.

 ## Credits

 This utility wouldn't have been possible without these great open-source projects: [brix/crypto-js](https://github.com/brix/crypto-js), [entronad/ crypto-es](https://github.com/entronad/crypto-es), [travist/jsencrypt](https://github.com/travist/jsencrypt), [ sindresorhus/crypto-random-string](https://github.com/sindresorhus/crypto-random-string).

+## Notes on Build
+If you'd like to build js-https on your own, you may have to modify the source code of `jsencrypt`(current version is 3.3.0) to make the UMD version run in browser.
+Go to `jsencrypt/lib/JSEncrypt.js`, and find `var version = process.env.npm_package_version;`.
+Change this line to `var version = "3.3.0";`.
+This removes the reference to the Node.js `process` object which causes error in browser.